WILDFIRE! Prepare. Anticipate. Evacuate.April 25th, 2017

 To me, preparing for wildfire is an ongoing process that I’m still working on.
 I have completed a home inventory of my belongings.
 To view three inventory options that I tried and wrote about in a former blog, click here.
 I continually work to complete my defensible space inspection recommendations.
 View my defensible space inspection video here.
 And I know that I need to create a family evacuation plan suited for my family’s needs.

 To anticipate wildfire, I usually monitor the National Weather Service for Red Flag Warnings and check the local fire department/district’s social media accounts for fire updates.
 I also need to update my family to-go bag to include items for ALL of my family members as we’ve gained a new one recently.
 You can find tips for what to include on page 16 of our publication found here.
 Finally I need to assemble a Disaster Supply Kit.
-I found tips on how to assemble a kit here.

 During a wildfire, I need to be able to evacuate quickly and safely when asked.
 This will be possible because I have prepared and anticipated wildfire.
 I have a lot of work ahead of me, but it is imperative to complete.